Medgar Evers

 Medgar Evers was born on this date in 1925 in Decatur, Mississippi.
 He was a Black civil rights leader whose assassination in Mississippi galvanized the American Civil Rights Movement.

-Raised in a small central Mississippi town, Evers absorbed his parents' work ethic and strong religious values early in his life.
+Raised in a small central Mississippi town, Evers absorbed his parents' work ethic and solid religious values early in his life.
 Friends, including his brother, Charles, remember him as a serious child with an air of maturity.
 At 17, he left school to serve in the army during World War II, where, according to writer Adam Nossiter, his experience fighting the supremely racist Nazis made a lasting impression on him.
-After the war, Evers got his high school diploma and immediately entered Alcorn A & M College, where he played football, ran track, edited the campus newspaper, and sang in the choir.
-Upon graduation, Evers worked with Magnolia Mutual Insurance, one of Mississippi's few Black-owned businesses.

-Through his employer, Evers became involved with the NAACP, selling memberships at the same time he was selling insurance policies.
+Through his employer, Evers became involved with the NAACP, selling memberships while he was selling insurance policies.
 Despite its moderate, systematic approach, the NAACP was still considered a radical organization by many in Mississippi, where the organization had essentially given up hope.
 Too likely to become victims of harassment, assault, or murder for any political action, Blacks in Mississippi's Delta region were often afraid to talk about the NAACP.
 In 1954, when the national organization decided to hire field secretaries in the Deep South, Evers moved to Jackson, the state capital, and went to work full-time for the NAACP.
-He had two main roles. to recruit and enroll new members and to investigate and publicize the racist terrorism experienced by Blacks.
+He had two main roles.
+To recruit and enroll new members and to investigate and publicize the racist terrorism experienced by Blacks.

 It was a dangerous job.
 Evers was followed, mocked, threatened, and beaten while he traveled throughout Mississippi, the state that had seen more lynching than any other in the country.
 Organizations like the White Citizens' Councils and the State Sovereignty Committee spied on him.
 In May 1963, someone threw a bomb into his garage.
 Evers continued the NAACP's longstanding research on lynching, and he also worked on the legal front, filing petitions and organizing protests against the Jim Crow segregation that still made it impossible for Blacks to go to movie theaters, to eat in restaurants, or to use public libraries, parks, and pools.